 19.5.
 Together with the meeting call and, at least with five (5) days in advance, the documents or information associated with each Agenda item are delivered to the members of the Board of Directors, so that its members can participate actively and take decisions in a rational way.
-The regulation of the Board of Directors regulates the summoning and delivery of information to the Board, in accordance with the provisions of Recommendation 19.5.
+YES The Agreement 105 of ISA's Board of Directors, regulates the summoning and delivery of information to the Board, in accordance with the provisions of Recommendation 19.5.
 Information associated with each agenda item is available to the members of the Board of Directors with at least five (5) business days prior to the meeting's date.
-2015-07-31 19.6.
+19.6.
 The President of the Board of Directors assumes, with the assistance of the Secretary of the Board of Directors, the responsibility that the members receive in advance useful information, so the quality of documents submitted should be more important than their quantity (dashboard of the Board of Directors).
-The Corporate Bylaws and the Regulation of the Board of Directors establishes that the President and the Secretary of the Board are responsible for delivering in a timely and appropriate manner the information associated with the corresponding Board meeting.
-19.7.
+YES The Corporate Bylaws and the Regulation of the Board of Directors (Agreement 105) establishes that the President and the Secretary of the Board are responsible for delivering in a timely and appropriate manner the information associated with the corresponding Board meeting.
+2015-07-31 19.7.
 The President of the Board of Directors (but not the Company's President) is responsible for preparing the Agenda of the Board meetings.
-This Agenda is structured according to certain parameters that allow following a logical order for the presentation of the topics and debates. of the Board of Directors establishes that the President must set the Agenda in coordination with the Company's President, the Secretary and other members of the Board.
-19.8.
+This Agenda is structured according to certain parameters that allow following a logical order for the presentation of the topics and debates.
+The Corporate Bylaws and the Regulation of the Board of Directors (Agreement 105) establishes that the President must set the Agenda in coordination with the Company's President, the Secretary, and other members of the Board.
+2015-07-31 19.8.
 In the Annual Report of Corporate Governance and the Corporate website, the company publishes the attendance of members at meetings of the Board of Directors and their Committees.
-The management report of the Recommendation related to the functioning of the Board of Directors includes the publication of the attendance of members at meetings of the Board of Directors.
-This report is submitted to the General Assembly of Shareholders and is published on the corporate website www.isa.co (Section: Our Company Business Reports).
+YES Pursuant to numeral 15 of Article 28, from ISA Bylaws, it is function of the Board of Directors' Chairman, "To present before the General Meeting of Shareholders, at each ordinary meeting, a report about the Board of Directors' functioning, which will have among other items, the following: a) Effective meetings held and periodicity of them b) Attendance to the Board of Directors' meetings from each of its members. c) Main issues covered at the meetings. d) Conflicts of interest. e) Board of Directors' committees. f) Results of the self-evaluation executed by each of the Board of Directors' members or other evaluation mechanisms established.
+This report is submitted to the General Meeting of Shareholders and is published on the corporate website www.isa.co (Section: Our Company Business Reports).